lampska/Wallarm-Solutions-Engineer-Challenge/README.md

 ## Deploy target API app (VAmPI) and ingress routing to k8s

 Target practice api/app is https://github.com/erev0s/VAmPI.
-VAmPI is intentionally vulnerable ala WebGoat, and it is meant for vulnerability scanning and security control efficay testing.
-It also comes with OpenAPI spec.
-For plain docker instructions, please refer to the VAmPI Github readme.
+VAmPI is a vulnerable API made with Python Flask and it includes vulnerabilities from the OWASP API top 10.

 Steps:
 - Create k8s namespace vampi-app.